contentful/apps/examples/function-templates/javascript/INSTRUCTIONS.md

 It as simple using the CLI command `npm run upload-ci`.
 This will perform two actions: upload the code, linking it to the app, and then finally activating the code ready for usage in both

 ### Assigning an app to a field
-Functions are meant to help with resolving field data, meaning the app has to be assigned to a field location.
+Functions that support resolving field data on the GraphQL API have to be assigned to a field location.
 You can read more about different app locations [here](https://www.contentful.com/developers/docs/extensibility/app-framework/locations/).

 Supported field types for field data resolution are: Short text (`Symbol`) or JSON fields (`Object`).